Aafi316/Data-Cleaning-with-SQL/README.md

 Trimmed leading/trailing whitespace from text fields

-📁 Files Included;

-housing_data_cleaning.sql – SQL script used for all data cleaning steps

-README.md – This project documentation

 ✅ Outcome

 The result is a clean, consistent, and analysis-ready housing dataset.
 All rows contain complete essential data, duplicates have been removed, and the schema has been standardized for clarity and usability in future reporting or data science workflows.